muziejus/text-divider/README.md

 /"just remember that all the people in this world haven't had the advantages that you've had."
 ```

-With the cursor right by the second `/`, allowing you to type in the name again
+With the cursor right by the second `/`, allowing you to type/paste in the name
-(or paste in the contents of a register).
-The macros can be changed to use `“`
+again.
+The macros can be changed to use `“` or `”` instead of `"`.
+The script
-or `”` instead of `"`.
-The script recognizes both dialogue delimiters.
-For
+recognizes both dialogue delimiters.
+For other quotation schemes, a quick
-other quotation schemes, a quick substitution would be necessary, like in the
+substitution would be necessary.
+In the case of guillemets, for example:
-case of guillemets:

 ```
 ^:s/«/"/g<Ret>:s/»/"/g<Ret>f"lli<Ret><Ret>\<Esc>{{ji/<Esc>